Artwork by Robert Hoover

 He stood at my bedroom door and talked to my rug, not looking at me.
 "I'm tired now.
 Let's just be thankful she's all right."

-I wanted him to tell me more, explain her to me, but I could see that he was intent on withholding something.
+I wanted him to tell me more, explain her to me, but I could see he was intent on withholding something.
 Later that evening, I heard him moving through the downstairs rooms like a giant hermit crab.
 He walked heavier than usual, back and forth through the house, anticipating her return, not knowing exactly where to go without her, the weight of his life's belongings on his back.

 The next morning I woke early and went downstairs.
 I found Father asleep on the couch, an empty vodka bottle by his feet.